opkg to apk cheat sheet

 Command Description

-apk update force update of local indexes, same as opkg
+apk update Force update of local indexes, same as in opkg

 apk opkg Description

-apk add pkg opkg install pkg install pkg
+apk add pkg opkg install pkg Install package pkg

-apk del pkg opkg remove pkg uninstall pkg
+apk del pkg opkg remove pkg Uninstall package pkg

 Adding is substantially the same with both package managers.
 One difference is that apk wants you to provide valid signatures for all packages, while opkg ignores this on local ones, so if you're installing a non-standard (self-built) package, use the --allow-untrusted option: